pqabelian/abelian-community-website/docs/guide/mining/gpu-pool.md

 ## Run the GPU Mining Program - abelminer

+`Abelminer` GPU mining client serves as both a solo mining client and a pool mining client.
 The Maxpool user guide includes auxiliary scripts and programs for various platforms.
 Below is a brief introduction to running the `abelminer` binary program:

 Navigate to `~/abel/abelminer-linux-amd64-v2.0.3/` and run the GPU mining client (`abelminer`):